-- Can ONLY ENROLL IN 1 PLATO per class period assigned. - To Complete "Outside Credit": Students must go through the referral process in the office and receive approval from (teacher and administration). - Student will be assigned a lab period from the office and it will be reflected on their student schedule within Aeries. - Student must attend every day and complete tasks (attendance, effort, production & quality affect credit retrieval). - Students who are not making progress over 2 week period will be dropped from the course. - All coursework and assignments can be accessed and worked on 24hrs./day. - "Master Tests", "Unit Exams", and "End of Course Tests" must be taken within the assigned lab time under staff supervision ALWAYS. - Mrs. Sullivan will provide feedback & support to students while taking the course and assign appropriate number of credits earned at the end of each Qtr.
+- Can ONLY ENROLL IN 1 PLATO class per period assigned. - To Complete "Extension Credit": Students must be approved through the office by Counselor and/or administration.
+Student attendance, behavior, current production and grades as well as credit earning will influence the decision within the office. - Student will be assigned course on their Aeries Schedule. - Student must attend every day and complete tasks (attendance, effort, production & quality affect credit retrieval). - Students who are not making progress over a 2-week period will be dropped from the course. - All coursework and assignments can be accessed and worked on 24hrs./day. - Edmentum PLATO teacher will provide feedback & support to students while taking the course and assign appropriate number of credits earned at the end of each Qtr.